SarahLKatz/gatsby-portfolio/src/blogs/08-2019/12-dealing-with-rejection.md

   * I had an interview once where I was asked to architect a version of Instagram.
 I was asked everything from what technologies I'd use to specific SQL queries.
 At that point I hadn't worked directly with SQL in a while, and it turns out I forgot a lot of things, like how to sort queries or only query for a certain date.
 I was pretty sure I knew a decent amount of why I bombed that interview.
   * At a recent interview, I was asked to code something, and while I considered building a utility function that could help me, I ultimately decided not to use the utility function and to do things in a less elegant way (I actually built the utility function and then deleted it because I thought I could get the code to work without it).
 While I don't know if this contributed to my rejection, it did make me realize that I sometimes second guess my decisions when I shouldn't.

 * _Finding Fixes_ - Sometimes, you just have no idea what you could have done better, so there's nothing to "fix."
-But for situations where you have an idea of where you could have done better (or if the company gave you some specific feedback), take some time to fill in that gap and try to prevent this same situation from happening again.
+But for situations where you have an idea of where you could have done better (or if the company gave you some specific feedback), take some time to fill in that gap so that you're better prepared when this situation arises again.
+Here are some examples of that:
   * After the interview where I realized that I just don't remember SQL at all, I decided to refresh my SQL knowledge by going over the SQL workshop we did while I was in my coding bootcamp.
 After finishing that, I still wasn't confident in my skills, so I did [Codecademy's Learn SQL course](https://www.codecademy.com/learn/learn-sql) to further refresh my memory.
   * When approaching a code challenge, I try to write out my general steps in pseudocode, but I don't really write the specifics.
 I realized after this recent interview that after I think out the steps, it would help me to write the specific approach I want to use for each step in the pseudocode, so that when it comes time to code, all I have to do is remember the exact syntax I need.
 If I have the specific approach written out, I'll know before starting to code what "extras" I might need and can make the decision, and hopefully then I won't second guess my decisions once I start writing code.